Stand Mixer Sourdough Bread

 Instructions

-Part I: Ryan
+Part I: Starter

 I prefer to have a zero-discard, no-waste situation with my sourdough and I only keep about a tbsp of starter in the jar.
-I call him Ryan (because he likes to eat rye).

-Part II: Brian
+Part II: Rise

-Part III: Brad
+Part III: Bake

-If you want to check if he’s fully cooked with a food termometer, the internal temperature should be between 93ΒΊ and 96ΒΊ for a loaf of Brad with a softer crust, and between 96ΒΊ and 99ΒΊ for a crispier crust.
-I always check the temperature, but have never needed to send him back into the oven.
+To check if it’s fully cooked with a food thermometer, the internal temperature should be between 93ΒΊ and 96ΒΊ for a loaf with a softer crust, and between 96ΒΊ and 99ΒΊ for a crispier crust.
+The final step is to transfer onto a wire rack and let it cool down for at least one hour before slicing and devouring!

 recipes